view --dir — local report browser

 Scaled + gated case generation

-Shippedbootstrap --n-seed-cases scales seed-case generation to 500 behind duplicate and hardness gates, with a generation report that states exactly what survived — "generated 500, accepted 431 — no silent caps."
-Rejected candidates are counted and named, never silently dropped.
+Shippedbootstrap --n-seed-cases scales seed-case generation to 500 behind duplicate and hardness gates, with a generation report that states exactly what survived: "generated 500, accepted 431."
+Rejected candidates are counted and named, not silently dropped.

 What you’d see